creativetechnologylab/python-for-beginners/collections.md

 - Dictionary values are accessed by keys, and dictionaries support adding, removing, and updating items.
 - Sets are unordered, changeable collections with unique elements defined with `{ }`.
 - Sets prevent duplicates and support adding and removing.
-- Strings aren't strictly a Colletion but kind of act like one.
+- Strings aren't strictly a Collection but kind of act like one.
 They are an unchangeable sequences of characters, and support indexing and slicing.
 - Slicing allows selecting a range of elements.
 - `len()`: Returns the length of a collection.
 - `in`: Checks membership in a collection, including substring presence for strings.